 03 GROWTH: The growth of the business supports programs to increase access to rights, services, safety indirectly promoting general health and well-being.
 Please see here how our growth is guided by our intended impact emerging from our Theory of Change.

-With a growing demand for language services, a long track record of success, and deep roots in the community, MCIS is demonstrating there is a better way to grow business.
+With a growing demand for language services, a long track record of success, and deep roots in the community, MCIS is showing that there is a better way to grow business.

 At #MigrahackTO, we combined data & journalism to delve into immigration issues.
 They will form diverse teams and use the power of data visualization to tell stories driven by data.
 Most journalists and community members have never attended a hackathon.
 Most programmers have never worked on immigration issues.
 Migrahack brings together diverse groups to work jointly on the issues that affect us all.